10 Costly HDB Buying Mistakes in Singapore and How to Avoid Them

 Financial comfort in your home is worth more than living under constant financial pressure.

-Mistake #6 – Not Thinking Long-Term
+6. Not Thinking Long-Term

 A flat that is perfect for your life today may be completely unsuitable in five years.
 Yet most buyers make their decision based entirely on their current situation.